theNizo/Nizo-Keyboard-Extension/README.md

 **The spaces are inserted after I release the space bar** This is necessary for some shortcuts.
 If it's really bothering, edit the file.
 Go down to the section with the Space Bar Hotkeys and delete it/turn it into a comment (put /* before and */ after it)

+**I cant deactivate NumLock** Numlock is something that bothered me all the time, because it is usually turned off.
+With the script, it's forced to always be on.
+If you don't want that, remove the second line (SetNumLockState) or put a ; in front.

 ## Installation

 1. Datei für gewünschtes Layout herunterladen